On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: Introduction

-While \cite{AmanatidisBCM17} studied truthful mechanisms and obtained strong negative results, several other papers have studies other notions aimed to incorporated incentives into fair allocation in different ways.
-Several papers \cite{AmanatidisBFLLR21, AmanatidisBL0R23} have studied Nash equilibrium of the Round Robin procedure (in which agent cycle in picking a good each).
+While \cite{AmanatidisBCM17} studied truthful mechanisms and obtained strong negative results, several other papers have {studied} other notions aimed {at} {incorporating} incentives into fair allocation in different ways.
+Several papers \cite{AmanatidisBFLLR21, AmanatidisBL0R23} have studied Nash equilibrium of the Round Robin procedure (in which {agents} cycle in picking a good each).
 Round Robin is a partition mechanism that is non-bossy and neutral but not truthful.
 It was shown \cite{AmanatidisBFLLR21} that there is a Nash equilibrium in the induced game that is EF1.
-Existence of a Nash equilibrium is weaker than dominant strategy truthfulness, and our result show that to get a positive result in a strategic setting for EF1 partition by a (non-bossy and neutral) algorithm, one must indeed relax truthfulness.
+Existence of a Nash equilibrium is weaker than dominant strategy truthfulness, and our {results} show that to get a positive result in a strategic setting for EF1 partition by a (non-bossy and neutral) algorithm, one must indeed relax truthfulness.

-An alternative approach to addressing incentives was suggested in \cite{BF22}, which introduced the notion of ``self-maximizing'' shares, a property of shares that provides incentives to ``pessimistic" agents to report valuation functions truthfully.
+An alternative approach to addressing incentives was suggested in \cite{BF22}, which introduced the notion of ``self-maximizing'' shares, a property of shares that {incentivizes} ``pessimistic'' agents to report valuation functions truthfully.

-In the context of assignment of chores (items of negative value), \cite{ijcai2019p9} has studied the power of truthful mechanism, presenting bounds on MMS approximation of serial-quota mechanisms for both the ordinal and the cardinal models.
-The paper leave gaps between its upper and lower bounds on the obtainable MMS approximation, and it might be possible to close those gaps (likely proving the upper bounds are tight) by presenting a characterization of truthful (non-bossy and neutral) mechanisms for the assignment of chores.